-Mathias Poledna (for whom this is the first large exhibition in London) works primarily in film.
+Mathias Poledna (for whom this was the first large exhibition in London) works primarily in film.
 While his minimal and evocative films focus on very different subjects – a post-punk band, a rainforest in Papua New Guinea, a set of crystal glasses from the 1920s – they share a rigorous involvement with the language of film, and the process of image-making in the context of contemporary and historic popular culture.

 Florian Pumhösl makes paintings and films which mediate the avant-garde graphics, painting and architecture of early modernism.
 Neither straightforward historical reference, nor appropriation, these works operate within a canon of abstract visual language, and reflect on the diverse manifestations of modernity.

 Poledna and Pumhösl have a history of shared interests and exchange going back to collaborations while at art school and afterwards.
 This exhibition is the first to present their distinct but related practices in the form of a two-person show.